MikPoik/trailwaveseo/replit.md

 ## Overview

 This is a full-stack web application for analyzing website SEO performance using AI-powered suggestions.
 The application allows users to crawl websites, analyze their SEO metrics, and receive actionable recommendations for improvement.
-It features user authentication via Replit Auth, competitor analysis capabilities, and comprehensive SEO reporting.
+It features user authentication via Auth0, competitor analysis capabilities, and comprehensive SEO reporting.

 ## System Architecture